bhnord/activities/README.md

 HERE FOR A GOOD TIME AND A LONG TIME ‼️
 <a href="https://" target="_blank">info link</a>

+### Free Thursdays at the ICA

+**07/10 05:00PM - 07/10 09:00PM @ Institute of Contemporary Art**
+Admission is FREE for all every Thursday from 5 to 9 PM during ICA Free Thursday Nights.
+<a href="http://www.icaboston.org/visit" target="_blank">info link</a>

 ### Venture Café Cambridge: Thursday Gathering

 **07/10 04:30PM - 07/10 07:30PM @ CIC Cambridge**
 Each week we connect creators, entrepreneurs, investors, academics, corporates, students and visionaries to build strong, inclusive, equitable innovation ecosystems in cities throughout the world.
 <a href="https://venturecafecambridge.org/programs/thursday-gathering/" target="_blank">info link</a>

-### Free Thursdays at the ICA

-**07/10 05:00PM - 07/10 09:00PM @ Institute of Contemporary Art**
-Admission is FREE for all every Thursday from 5 to 9 PM during ICA Free Thursday Nights.
-<a href="http://www.icaboston.org/visit" target="_blank">info link</a>

-### Brews & Bachata

-**07/10 08:00PM - 07/10 11:00PM @ Castle Island Brewing Co. - South Boston**
-Come join us for a night of brews and Bachata at Castle Island Brewing Co.
-<a href="https://www.eventbrite.com/e/brews-bachata-tickets-1446918595469" target="_blank">info link</a>

-### NEMPAC's Jazz in the Park

-**07/10 06:30PM - 07/10 08:00PM @ Rose Kennedy Greenway**
-The North End Music & Performing Arts Center (NEMPAC) returns to the Rose Kennedy Greenway for its 2025 Jazz in the Park Summer Concert Series on Thursday Nights July 10 through August 7.
-<a href="https://nempacboston.org/jazz-in-the-park/" target="_blank">info link</a>

-### Summer Concerts: Tito Puente Latin Music Series

-**07/10 07:00PM - 07/10 09:00PM @ Boston**
-Enjoy a Latin music concert this summer.
-Experience Latin music performed by renowned artists at various venues in Boston in honor of the legendary Tito Puente.
-<a href="https://college.berklee.edu/events/summer/tito-puente" target="_blank">info link</a>

 ### The Night Bazaar